keyboardpartner/TFT-Panel/README.md

 touch screen handling with XPT2046 or built-in touch screen of ILI9341 TFT panel.
 Also suitable for other TFT displays with touch screen like CYD ("Cheap Yellow Display", ESP32-2432S028R)

 All elements are scalable and may be placed anywhere.
 Demo with display 320x240 px.
+All GUI elements may be disabled/greyed out on command.

 ### Contains following classes: